C3SL/hotmapper/README.md

 ## Data ##

-The original open data set can be found at the link: [INEP](http://portal.inep.gov.br/web/guest/microdados) in the section "Censo Escolar" and "Censo da Educação Superior".
+The Open Data sources extracted and processed by the tool can be found at the link: [INEP](http://portal.inep.gov.br/web/guest/microdados) in the section "Censo Escolar" and "Censo da Educação Superior".

-Additionaly for increase the convenience, all data from "Local Oferta" is in the directory open_data.
+To make it easier to execute the tool, we have dowloaded all data from "Local Oferta" is in the directory open_data.
+This way it is not necessary to search for the original sources.

-**NOTE**: It's important that you verify ith there is a column identifying the year of the dataset;
+**NOTE**: It's important to verify if there is a column identifying the year of the dataset;

 ## Requirements ##

-* Python 3 (It's recommended that you use a virtual environment, such as virtualenv)
+* Python 3 (It's recommended to use a virtual environment, such as virtualenv)
 * MonetDB (We plan to make other databases to work with HOTMapper in the future)

 ## Installation ##

 ----
 **NOTICE:**
-We suppose that you already have Python 3.x installed in you computer and that all the following commands that use Python will use the Python 3.x
+We assume thatPython 3.x is installed in the local computer and that all the following commands that use Python will use Python 3.x.
 --

 1) Install virtualenv